Dermot Crowley: Film and television

 Crowley played General Crix Madine in Return of the Jedi.
 He played Sgt.
 François Duval in Son of the Pink Panther.
-Crowley went on to appear in Call Red, Father Ted (as Father Liam Deliverance), Dangerfield, Jonathan Creek, A Touch of Frost, Holby City, The Bill, Midsomer Murders and Luther, among others.
+Crowley went on to appear in Call Red, Father Ted as Father Liam Deliverance, Dangerfield, Jonathan Creek, A Touch of Frost, Holby City, The Bill, Midsomer Murders and Luther, among others.
 In 1987 Crowley auditioned for the role of the Seventh Doctor in Doctor Who.
 Footage of his screen test was included on the special features of the DVD release of Time and the Rani.

 Crowley also appeared as the crooked Mr. Simpson in The Adventure of the Clapham Cook, which was the very first episode of Agatha Christie's Poirot in 1989.
 He read the voice of Molloy on the Naxos 2003 Audiobook of Samuel Beckett's novel Molloy.

 He appeared in the feature film The Best Offer in 2013.
 In 2012 he starred in a new series Hunted for BBC One and HBO.
 He played George Ballard, an MI6 Spy Chief in episodes 4 and 5.

 Crowley often appears on BBC radio in drama such as Mind's Eye.
 In 2013, he played Pat Whyte in Father Figure.
-In 2017, he played the role of Lazar Kaganovich in the critically acclaimed political satire, The Death of Stalin.
+In 2017, he played the role of Lazar Kaganovich in the political satire, The Death of Stalin.